cjbarrie/RDL-Ed/README.md

 ![Alt Text](coursebanner.png)

-This repo contains teaching materials for a four lecture series in Researching Digital Life core course, University of Edinburgh.
+This repo contains teaching materials for a short lecture series in Researching Digital Life core course, University of Edinburgh.

 You can use this in several ways: